RoniFridman/Hackathon_Diabetes_Implications/README.md

 ## Conclusion
 This hackathon project successfully explored the medical implications of Type 2 Diabetes, developed predictive models, and created an innovative optimization framework for personalized patient recommendations.
 The application of machine learning and optimization in the medical field offers the potential to improve patient outcomes and quality of life.

+## Thanks and References
+We were inspired by the article "Finding Regions of Counterfactual Explanations via Robust Optimization”, 2023, Maranago et. al.
+Maragano and his team we kind to create and release the RCE library for others to use.
+So I would like to thank them for their idea and contribution!
+You can find their article in the refrence folder here.